harshsingh32/Sorting-Visualization-Tool/README.md

 ## How to Run the Project

 To run the project, simply download the `index.html` file and open it in a web browser.
-No additional dependencies or configuration is required.
+No additional dependencie or configuration is required.

 [🔗 Project](https://harshsingh32.github.io/Sorting-Visualization-Tool/)